Minnesota Prairie Line, Inc.

 Twin Cities and Western employees took an exploratory journey along the track in April 2002 to determine its condition.
 The track was rehabilitated over the summer, but could still only support speeds of 5 to 10 mph by the time the first revenue train ran in October.
 MPLI initially used two former TC&W EMD GP10s, which had the MPLI logo applied to them on the long hood side.
 Currently, MPLI utilizes Red River Valley and Western Caterpillar Generation II locomotives (GP20Cs and GP15Cs).
 Trains typically run five days per week between Norwood and Wood Lake, Minnesota, with service as needed to Hanley Falls.
 Track condition remained poor as of 2009, still only supporting speeds of 10 mph or less, but the railroad had success in securing state and federal funding that year.
 The tracks have been rehabilitated with new rail and ties, and train speed are up to 25 mph between Norwood Young-America and Winthrop.
 At Winthrop, there is an ethanol plant that is a large shipper for the railroad.
 Over the remainder of the line train speeds are only 10 mph.

 The line meets BNSF tracks in Hanley Falls.
 BNSF now owns the ex-M&StL track west of the city, as well as the ex-Great Northern track running northeast / southwest through town.

 The communities of Fairfax and Belview still have old Minneapolis and St. Louis train stations preserved in their towns, turned into museums.
-The Fairfax building is still in its original location right next to the tracks, while the one in Belview has been moved.
+The Fairfax building is still in its original location right next to the tracks, while the one in Belview has been moved a short distance from the line.